edongashi/Snackbar/README.md

 #Snackbar

+A quick WPF Snackbar implementation until the real thing comes along.

-WPF Snackbar that supports manual and automatic mode.
+The snackbar supports manual and automatic mode.
+It's recommended to post only strings to the automatic controller as complex cases may not be considered yet.

 ###Manual Mode